 Through training, co-creation, and culture change.
 Let us support you in building spaces where healing, dignity, and justice can thrive.

-Discover Our ApproachNova & Root is a trauma-informed consultancy and training practice rooted in healing, equity, and transformation.
+Discover Our ApproachA trauma-informed consultancy and training practice rooted in healing, equity, and transformation

-We are a values-led limited company working toward becoming a Community Interest Company (CIC), to more deeply embed our mission of social impact, accountability, and service to communities we work with.
+We're a values-led limited company working toward becoming a Community Interest Company (CIC), to embed our mission of social impact, accountability, and service to communities we work with.

-Nova – a powerful burst of light after darkness, symbolising hope, healing, and resilience.
+A powerful burst of light after darkness — hope, healing, resilience

-Root – grounding, origin, and connection to what sustains us.
+Grounding, origin, and connection to what sustains us

 Empower your team with trauma-informed training and facilitation.
 We deliver interactive workshops and survivor-informed sessions that embed emotional safety, consent, and best practices for professionals and organisations seeking meaningful change.